 Successful completion 22334VIC Certificate IV in Cyber Security (or equivalent)

 relevant experience in cyber security work in ICT industry (technical domain)

-Applicants will be required to complete a pre-training interview and complete a literacy and numeracy assessment to assist with determining with eligibility and identify learning support needs.
+Applicants will be required to complete a pre-training interview and complete a literacy and numeracy assessment to assist with determining with eligibility.

 Students undertaking study part time will take approximately two (2) years to complete depending on subjects undertaken per semester.